seenuusa455/behavioral/GOOGLE_BEHAVIORAL_ROUND.md

 ## 1. Tell Me About Yourself

-I’m Srinivas Balusu — Lead Software Engineer at Railinc with 14 years in distributed systems.
-I spend about 80% of my time hands-on with code and architecture.
+I'm Srinivas Balusu, a Lead Software Engineer with about 14 years of experience building large-scale distributed systems and cloud platforms.

+Over the years, I've naturally gravitated toward backend infrastructure and high-scale distributed systems — especially problems around scalability, reliability, performance optimization, and platform modernization.
+I enjoy working on systems that operate at meaningful scale and require balancing architectural tradeoffs with practical operational realities.

-I currently lead two major systems: a Managed File Transfer platform processing 50K+ files daily, and a Kafka-based event pipeline handling 10 million events per day.
-Both run on AWS — EKS, Transfer Family, EFS — and I own them from design through production operations.
+At Railinc, I currently lead two major systems: a Managed File Transfer platform processing over 1 million files daily, and a Kafka-based event pipeline handling more than 50 million events per day.
+Both run on AWS infrastructure using services like EKS, Transfer Family, and EFS, and I'm involved across the full lifecycle — architecture, development, performance optimization, and production operations.

-Before Railinc, I was at Walmart where I solved what the team thought was an impossible latency problem in their supply chain automation.
-That project ended up saving around  million a year.

-I’m looking for a Senior Engineer role at a larger scale — more complex systems, stronger engineering peers, and problems that push me to grow.
+Before Railinc, I worked at Walmart on supply chain automation systems.
+One project I'm particularly proud of involved solving a latency problem that many on the team believed wasn't achievable within the required SLA.
+I redesigned the processing approach using a pre-generation architecture, and the solution eventually contributed to roughly $12 million in annual operational savings.

+What I enjoy most about engineering is solving complex technical problems while also helping teams scale effectively — whether that's improving system reliability, simplifying architectures, mentoring engineers, or driving better engineering practices such as code reviews, automated testing, CI/CD adoption, observability, performance optimization, incident management, and establishing engineering standards that improve delivery quality and maintainability.

+At this stage of my career, I'm looking for opportunities to work on even larger-scale systems alongside strong engineering teams, where I can continue growing as a technical leader and contribute to long-term platform and architectural decisions.

 ---